luogeshibu/pilot/README.md

 this is tony repository.

+Author: Luogeshibu

 luogeshibu@gmail.com

-vagrant file backup.

-shell script backup.
+some tiny shell script for automation task.